Faces Campaign

 *Note the better quality photo the more likely we will be able to blow the photo up for our banners and posters.

-Our "Faces Campaign" was launched January 1, 2009 and is intended to give workplace fatalities a face, honor our fallen workers, gain awareness and educate the public, workers, employees, organizations and our government.
+Our "Faces Campaign Tribute" was launched January 1, 2009 and is intended to give workplace fatalities a face, honor our fallen workers, gain awareness and educate the public, workers, employees, organizations and our government.

-We invite you to add the face of your lost loved one to our tributes.
-Email your photo to tonyaford@usmwf.org (subject line: Faces Campaign) with the following information: Feel free to provide as much information of your loved one.
+We invite you to share your loved one's picture to our tributes.
+Feel free to provide as much information of your loved one in the below form.
 You may also opt to make a full page such as in Jeffery Isaac Jr. here.

-Your loved one's picture will not only be shared on our website, but our "Face Campaign" has become known across the Nation to be displayed in 11x17 pictures/names carried in parades, at conferences and shared with our State and Federal Representatives.
-Our fallen workers are also shared throughout the year and honored on our social media pages reaching nearly 5000 followers.
+Your loved one's picture will not only be shared on our website, but our "Face Campaign Tribute" has become known across the Nation to be displayed in 11x17 pictures/names shared at events, conferences and during meetings with our State and Federal Representatives.
+Our fallen workers are also shared throughout the year and honored on our social media pages reaching nearly 5,000 followers.

-Of course we never want to miss a fallen worker on important event such as our Workers' Memorial Day Ceremony that we host on April 28.
+Of course we never want to miss a fallen worker on important event such as our Workers' Memorial Day Ceremony that we host each April.
 Each picture and name received by USMWF is added to our memorial videos and ceremonies throughout the year.
 It is important to us to make sure all fallen workers are remembered and recognized.

 Please know if you are sending a tribute it may take up to two weeks to accomplish this.
 Often times we receive tribute request during our peeks and although we do have volunteers they cannot perform web or graphic design requests.